suzannekozina/colorific/README.md

 ```

 ###Built with
-Ruby
+*Ruby*

-###Authors
+###Author
 Suzanne Kozina

 ##Acknowledgements
-Udacity Ruby Content Team for providing the learning tools that made it possible for me to create my own Ruby gem.
+Many thanks to the Udacity Ruby Content Team for providing exceptional learning tools that made it possible for me to find my way in creating my first Ruby gem.
 ###License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+See [LICENSE.md](LICENSE.md) file.